nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Teaches you how to use Jimi. <br>
 Format: `help [COMMAND_WORD]`

-Typing `help` will open this user guide in another window
+Typing `help` will open this user guide in an offline version.

 > <img src="images/Help.png" width="800">